Glamour Boys (politicians)

-Glamour Boys were a group of homosexual British Members of Parliament in the 1930s who were among the earliest to warn about Hitler.
+Glamour Boys were a group of British Members of Parliament in the 1930s who were among the earliest to warn about Hitler and the dangers of Appeasement of Nazi Germany.
+Some, but not all, of this group were homosexual.
+It is not clear the name derived from sexuality or the relative youth of this group.
+For example Anthony Eden was a leading member, who was young, well dressed, but not gay.

 History

 Name

 Neville Chamberlain derisively branded the group "glamour boys", presumably an insinuation of their sexuality in a Britain in which homosexual practice was illegal.

 Members

 This was a group of like-minded MPs, not a formal organization; hence, membership is fluid.
 Those listed below all lost their lives serving in the ensuing Second World War: